Parking at Wellesley College

 All visitors are required to park in the Davis Parking Facility.

-IMPORTANT NOTICE: All returning students wishing to maintain a vehicle on campus for the 2012-2013 academic year must register their vehicles at the Wellesley College Police Department.
-You may register your vehicle 24/7.
+IMPORTANT NOTICE: All returning students wishing to maintain a vehicle on campus for the 2013-2014 academic year must register their vehicles at the Wellesley College Police Department.
+During the first two weeks of the semester (typically Sept 1-Sept 14), students must register their vehicles at Campus Police between the hours of 7:30-3:30pm.
+After Sept 14, students may register their vehicles 24/7.

 Parking at Wellesley College is a privilege afforded to sophomores, juniors and seniors.
 All students who own or operate a motor vehicle are required to register it with the Wellesley College Police Department within 24 hours of having the car on campus.
 Registration of your motor vehicles may be completed at the Wellesley College Police Department.
 There is a fee associated with parking.
 Students must charge their parking registration fee to their term bill.